 What is the historical context of Edward Moran's painting "Marine"?

-"Marine" was created during the late 19th century, a period marked by significant advancements in maritime exploration and a growing fascination with the sea.
-This era saw the rise of Romanticism, which influenced artists like Moran to capture the sublime beauty and power of nature.
+"Marine" was created during the late 19th century, a period marked by the rise of maritime commerce and exploration.
+This era influenced many artists, including Moran, who sought to capture the beauty and power of the sea.

 What artistic techniques did Edward Moran employ in "Marine"?